littleluwu/raytracing_playground/README.md

 ## :pencil2:- Atividade04 - Rendering Shapes

 We started playing with raytracing in this assignment.
 Following chapters 4, 5, and 6 from the book Ray Tracing in One Weekend, we implemented classes for the rays, camera, shapes, and others to render the first object on the screen.

+## :pencil2:- Atividade05 - Diffuse Materials

+At this point in the class, we learned to render basic shapes and more complex models described by a mesh of polygons.
+For this assignment, we deal with object materials to let the rays interact with the objects in the environment.
+The first ray interaction we implemented was the diffuse reflection, also called Lambertian reflection.

+## # :pencil2:- Atividade05 - Metal and Dieletrics

+We continue the work on materials, adding different ways for the rays to interact.
+The first material is the `Metal`, experimenting with specular reflection following the Chapter 10.
+The refraction, where the ray goes through the object with a slight distortion, we coded on the `Dielectric` class using the Chapter 11 as a base.